emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Prerequisites and security requirements:

 * The calculation of the plaintext P (step 10) MAY be done in parallel with tag verification (steps 3–9).
 If tag verification fails, the plaintext P MUST NOT be given as output.
 * Each key MUST be restricted to a single tag_length.
 * Supported input and output lengths MUST be defined.

 Inputs:

-* Key K (variable-length octet string)
+* Key K (variable-length byte string)
-* Nonce N (variable-length octet string)
+* Nonce N (variable-length byte string)
-* Associated data A (variable-length octet string)
+* Associated data A (variable-length byte string)
-* Ciphertext ct (variable-length octet string)
+* Ciphertext ct (variable-length byte string)
-* tag (octet string of length tag_length bits)
+* tag (a byte string of length tag_length bits)

 Outputs:

-* Plaintext P (variable-length octet string), or an error indicating that the authentication tag is invalid for the given inputs.
+* Plaintext P (variable-length byte string), or an error indicating that the authentication tag is invalid for the given inputs.

 Steps: